tc09-brcm-social/smCurl/README.md

 		* after a successful Access Gateway Config Wizard
 	* examples/saml2 - used to create sample SAML2 Federation Partnerships
 	* examples/aad - used to import Microsoft Azure certs if you use it
+	* and many others, please consult the examples/README.md for details.